monatemedia/docker-engine-on-linux/README.md

 ## Create Your Project

-If you have not as yet created your project, you can create a new project on your local computer by opening a terminal in the file folder where you intend to create the application folder.
+If you have not as yet created your project, you can create a new project on your local computer by opening a terminal in the file folder where you intend to create the application's file folder.

 ```sh
 npm create vite@latest